 Today we’re going to show you what to expect during JP Morgan interviews, and what you should do to prepare.

-The information in this guide is based on an analysis of over 100 JP Morgan interview reports (from real candidates), which were recorded between 2016-2021.
+The information in this guide is based on an analysis of over 100 JP Morgan interview reports (from real candidates for analyst roles), which were recorded between 2016-2021.

 And here’s one of the first things you’ll want to know:

 JP Morgan heavily emphasizes “behavioral” questions (as do Goldman Sachs and Morgan Stanley).
 So, if you want to prioritize your preparation, then you’ll want to pay close attention to the questions section below.

 Here we’ll cover what you can expect at each stage of JP Morgan's application process.
 In this article, we’ll focus primarily on investment banking (IBD) roles, but the below process likely has some overlap with the steps for other roles.